psi4/psi4numpy/Interactive-Tutorials/README.md

     * Density Fitting: Overview of the theory and construction of density-fitted ERIs using the ```DFTensor``` class in Psi4, and an illustrative example of a density-fitted Fock build.

 4. Density Functional Theory (requires Psi4 1.2, beta)
+    * DFT Grid: Briefly outlines several details of the DFT Grid.
+    * LDA Kernel: Discusses how the local density approximation (LDA) is formed and computed.
+    * GGA and Meta Kernels: Focuses on higher derivates of DFT and exmaines how to compute various functionals.
+    * VV10: A guide to compute the non-local kernel VV10

 5. Møller–Plesset Perturbation Theory
     * Conventional MP2: Overview and implementation of the conventional formulation of second-order Moller-Plesset Perturbation Theory (MP2), using full 4-index ERIs.